 2009-2012 Edward Hancock graduated from the University of Sydney in 2006 with a Bachelor of Engineering degree in Electrical Engineering (First Class Honours and University Medal), and a Bachelor of Science in Mathematics.
+Edward is currently a researcher in the Charales Perkins Centre at the University of Sydney.

-"I am currently working as a research associate on a bioengineering project in the Department of Engineering Science at Oxford and am about to submit my DPhil thesis.
-Apart from research at Oxford, in the past few years I had the great experience of tutoring undergraduates at Christ Church.
-I also had a great time as a visiting student at Caltech (California Institute of Technology) for a few months, which was a bit like going from Hogwarts to The Big Bang Theory.
+"I worked as a research associate on a bioengineering project in the Department of Engineering Science at Oxford for my DPhil and then did a post-doc in synthetic biology at Oxford.
+During my DPhil, I had a great time as a visiting student at Caltech (California Institute of Technology) for a few months, which was a bit like going from Hogwarts to The Big Bang Theory.
 I am very grateful to my sponsors for giving me the opportunity to study at Oxford."